 On the basis of the characteristic network structure, we suppose that the immune network of KYNU has strengthened the gene association in the vicinity within the network at a rapid evolutionary velocity for the fierce battle against pathogenic microorganisms.
 An analytical model that may explain this evolutionary process is presented in Appendix 28.
-In distinguishing between self and non-self, KYNU's immune checkpoint function is coupled with the evolution of the immune system against pathogenic microorganisms.
-Thus, the network properties indicate that KYNU constitutes a nodal point of immune regulation, thereby supporting its targeting potential.
+In the context of distinguishing between self and non-self, KYNU's immune checkpoint function may be associated with the evolution of the immune system against pathogenic microorganisms.